Florian Neuschwander

 An often ignored aspect of running can be the toll it takes on an athlete's knees.
 Record-setting ultrarunner Florian Neuschwander changes surfaces between roads, gravel paths, and forest floors to keep his bones, ligaments, and tendons healthy.
 Knee-strengthening exercises, like the eight we detail below, are another great way to minimize injury by strengthening the muscles around your knees.

-You can incorporate these into your warm-up or cool-down routine.
-If you have suffered a knee injury previously, make sure to seek medical advice before attempting these exercises.
+You can incorporate these into your warm-up or cool-down routine as you prepare for the Wings for Life World Run on May 4, 2025 – sign up here.
+If you've suffered a knee injury previously, make sure to seek medical advice before attempting these exercises.

 01

 Knee bends are a straightforward knee-strengthening exercise that helps to strengthen the muscles around your knee.
 They also help to stretch your iliotibial band.
-Do 3 sets of 10 reps.
+Do three sets of 10 reps.

 02